Green correspondence on centric Mackey functor over fusion systems: Background and first results.

 \end{example}

-Definition \ref{def:Saturated-fusion-system.} motivates the introduction of the following notation. \begin{notation} We will refer to fusion systems in general as ``non necessarily saturated fusion systems'' and we will refer to saturated fusion systems simply as ``fusion systems''.
-Moreover, unless otherwise specified, $\F$ will denote a saturated fusion system over a finite $p$-group $S$. \end{notation}
+Definition \ref{def:Saturated-fusion-system.} motivates the introduction of the following notation. \begin{notation} From now on, unless otherwise specified, \textbf{all introduced fusion systems will be understood to be saturated}.
+In particular $\F$ will denote a saturated fusion system over a finite $p$-group $S$. \end{notation}

 When dealing with Mackey functors over fusion systems (as we will be doing throughout this paper) it is convenient not to work with the fusion system directly but rather with its orbit category. \begin{defn} We define the \textbf{orbit category of a fusion system $\F$ }as the category \textbf{$\OF$} having as objects the same objects as $\F$ and as morphisms